Walter Harrison (politician)

-Walter Harrison PC (2 January 1921 – 19 October 2012) was a British Labour politician that served as Member of Parliament of Wakefield from October 1964 to May 1987.
+Walter Harrison PC (2 January 1921 – 19 October 2012) was a British Labour Party politician who was the Member of Parliament for Wakefield from 1964 to 1987.

-Biography
+Background

-Harrison was educated at Dewsbury Technical College and School of Art.
-He was a foreman electrician and was active in the Electrical Trades Union.
+Harrison was born in Dewsbury in 1921, where he was educated at Dewsbury Technical College and School of Art.
+His parents were socialists who were politically active.
+He served as an electrician in the Royal Air Force during World War II.

+After the war, Harrison worked as a foreman electrician and was active in the Electrical Trades Union.
 He served as a councillor on West Riding County Council and as an alderman of Castleford Borough Council.

+Member of Parliament

 Elected Labour MP for Wakefield in 1964, Harrison served as a Government whip from 1966 to 1970 and as deputy Chief Whip from 1974 to 1979.
+In the late 1970s, he was noted for his skill at helping preserve the Labour government as its small majority gradually vanished.

-On one occasion in 1968, Harrison was whipping on two bills simultaneously, trapping his leg in the door of a division lobby on the second vote; famously ruling that most of Harrison's body was in the lobby, the chairman of the bill committee declared the vote passed 22¾–22 in Labour's favour.
+In 1968, Harrison was whipping on two bills simultaneously, trapping his leg in the door of a division lobby on the second vote; famously ruling that most of Harrison's body was in the lobby, the chairman of the bill committee declared the vote passed 22¾–22 in Labour's favour.
 In the Conservative landslide at the 1983 general election, he held his seat - which had undergone substantial boundary changes - with a majority of only 360 votes over the Conservative candidate.

-Harrison retired from parliament in 1987.
-He died on 19 October 2012, aged 91.
+He is accused of having "decked" the one-time Leader of Welsh Labour, Ron Davies, as a method of whipping up support for the leadership.